feminizidmap/feminizidmap.org/content/work.md

 We are documenting cases of killings of women in Germany since 2019 with over 60 categories per case on a daily basis.
 On this basis we offer:

-- Detailed data on feminicides since 2019 in Germany
+- Detailed data on femi(ni)cides since 2019 in Germany

 - Guidance for researchers who would like to do research on feminicides and / or use our data